mjf1406/portfolio-nextjs/README.md

 -   stories: ronald
 -   localization: each blog post will have a separate file for each language
 -   localization: having errors on literally every page due to dynamic vs. static rendering despite following [the docs](https://next-intl-docs.vercel.app/docs/getting-started/app-router/with-i18n-routing#static-rendering) to a T
+-   update 3d printing page with content

 ## Change Log

+2025/02/25

+-   added 3d printing page, but has no content
+-   added nav cards to the home page

 2025/01/09